quixio/iot-phone-demo/telegraf-normalization/README.md

 # Starter transformation

-[This project](https://github.com/quixio/quix-samples/tree/main/python/destinations/starter_destination) is an example of how to transform data on the fly between source and destination.

-The default implementation subscribes to data from the source topic and publishes to your destination as-well-as printing content to console output.
+[This code sample](https://github.com/quixio/quix-samples/tree/main/python/transformations/starter_transformation) demonstrates how to consume data from a topic, apply a simple transformation to that data and publish the result to an output topic (while printing content to the console output).

-Modify the Python code to publish to your chosen destination(s) on the fly.
+Modify the Python code to transform your data on the fly.

 ## How to run

-Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.
+Create a [Quix](https://portal.platform.quix.io/signup?xlink=github) account or log-in and visit the Samples to use this project.

 Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.